kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 # Concurrency

-Kotlin coroutines are extremely efficient in comparison to threads.
+Kotlin coroutines are extremely cheap in comparison to threads.
 Each time when you want to start a new computation asynchronously, you can create a new coroutine.

 To start a new coroutine just use one of the main "coroutine builders": `launch`, `async`, or `runBlocking`.